 What are the needs?

 Although there has been significant progress since the 2010 earthquake, acute humanitarian needs still persist.
 Basic services, protection and adequate housing solutions remain largely insufficient for those who are still displaced.
-Five years on, more than 60 000 Haitians remain sheltered in 45 camps for Internally Displaced Persons (IDPs) with very limited access to water and other basic services, according to the International Organization for Migration (figures as of July 2015).
+Six years on, more than 62 000 Haitians remain sheltered in 36 camps for Internally Displaced Persons (IDPs) with very limited access to water and other basic services, according to the International Organization for Migration (figures as of March 2016).

 Seasonal migration to the Dominican Republic, which has always been a coping strategy for households in times of stress, became more difficult due to tensions over migration issues between the two countries.